teguharifudin/YouApp/README.md

 ```

 ### Create Profile with validation, and authorization
 The registered username cannot be used twice.
+And implement Birthday date ​​to Horoscope and Zodiac values.

 ### Update Profile with Register/user id, validation, and authorization
 If the file is not updated (unchecked "Send empty value" in Swagger), it means the old file is still same.